0xbadb002/felixangell.com/blogs/compilers-brief-and-brisk.md

 The audience for this article is someone who has very limited knowledge as to how a compiler works, i.e. you know that they compile into assembly at most.
 Though I do presume that the reader has a good understanding of data structures & algorithms.

 It is by no means reflective of modern 'production' compilers with millions of lines of code!
 But rather a very brief/brisk 'compilers for dummies' resource to get an idea of what goes on in a compiler.

-### Introduction
-Currently, I'm working on a programming language called [Krug](https://krug-lang.org), which is a systems programming language that takes a lot of inspiration from Rust and Go.
-I'll be referencing Krug a few times in this article to compare and help illustrate my points.
-Krug is still under very heavy development, but you can find it on GitHub under the 'krug-lang' organisation as [caasper](https://github.com/krug-lang/caasper), and [krug](https://github.com/krug-lang/krug).
-The language itself is a bit unusual compared to the typical architecture of compilers, which is partly what inspired me to write this article, though this will be discussed further on in the article.

 ### Disclaimer!
 I would like to disclaim that I am by no means an expert in compilers!
 I don't have a doctorate in Compilers, I did not study this at an academic level in any way - most of what I am sharing is what I have learned in my spare time for fun.
 In addition, I am not claiming what I write to be the de-facto approach for engineering a compiler, but rather introducing approaches that would be applicable for a small toy compiler.